null-zero/raid-tracker/README.md

 ## Changelog:

+### v1.4.4
+- Move repository ownership from Canvasba to Raitab.
+- Hide dey0 time tracking setting because it was unused.
+- Housecleaning, version updates, spelling/grammar fixes.

 ### v1.4.3
 - Remove functionality for Beta Worlds as it doesn't necessarily make sense to track and was causing crashes.
+Thanks Indo!

 ### v1.4.2
 - Added dey0 time tracking to the raid_tracker_data.log file, toggleable in the settings.
 Adding these times to the ui are planned for the next version.